Centralisers of Dehn twist automorphisms of free groups: Centraliser of a Nielsen automorphism

 Here we read compositions from right to left.
 We warn the reader that the articles \cite{JW} and \cite{MC} use the opposite convention.

-In the original article \cite{JW} the relations Q3.3 through Q3.5 are missing.
-It was independently noticed by Andrew Putman and by the first author that these relations have to be added.
+In the original article \cite{JW} the relators Q3.3 through Q3.5 are missing.
+It was independently noticed by Andrew Putman and by the first author that these relators have to be added.